flyingmachine/brave-clojure-web/content/10-writing-macros.md

-When you began this chapter, I revealed a dream: to find some kind of drinkable that, once ingested, would temporarily give me the power and temperament of Richard Simmons.
+When you began this chapter, I revealed a dream: to find some kind of drinkable that, once ingested, would temporarily give me the power and temperament of Richard Simmons, freeing me from the prison of inhibition and self-awareness.
 To keep such a magical liquid to myself, however, would be pure selfishness.
 I'm sure that someone, somewhere will invent such a thing so we might as get to work on a system for selling this mythical potion.
 For the sake of this example,